pagkly/Zed/Investopedia/Investing/EBITDAR.md

 EBITDAR is most often calculated for internal purposes only, as it is not a required financial reporting metric for public companies.
 A firm might calculate it each quarter to isolate and review operational expenses without having to consider fluctuating costs such as restructuring, or rent costs that may differ within various subsidiaries of the company or among the firm's competitors.

-The starting point is earnings before interest and tax (EBIT), also referred to as operating income.
+The starting point is earnings before interest and tax ([[EBIT]]), also referred to as operating income.
 This metric excludes interest and taxes.
 The next step is to exclude costs associated with depreciation, amortization, rent or restructuring, to arrive at EBITDAR.

 For example, imagine the XYZ company earns $1 million in a year, and it has $400,000 in total operating expenses.
-Subtracting operating expenses from revenue results in $600,000 of EBIT, or operating income ($1 million revenue - $400,000 operating expenses) = $600,000.
+Subtracting operating expenses from revenue results in $600,000 of [[EBIT]], or operating income ($1 million revenue - $400,000 operating expenses) = $600,000.

 The operating expenses do not include interest and tax expenses, as the company chooses to show them further down on the income statement, after EBIT.

 Included in the firm's $400,000 operating expenses is depreciation of $15,000, amortization of $10,000, and rent of $50,000.
-To arrive at EBITDAR, an analyst excludes depreciation, amortization and rent ($15,000 + $10,000 + $50,000) from the calculation by starting with EBIT and adding back the amounts as follows:
+To arrive at EBITDAR, an analyst excludes depreciation, amortization and rent ($15,000 + $10,000 + $50,000) from the calculation by starting with [[EBIT]] and adding back the amounts as follows:

 -   **EBITDAR** = $600,000 EBIT + ($15,000+$10,000+$50,000) = $675,000